titumozammel/3c-strategic-approach/README.md

 > **Available capability does not guarantee effective application.**

+Within HEE, capacity is concerned with the organization's ability to mobilize and apply potential.

 3C helps examine the contextual conditions affecting that conversion.

 Its question is not simply:

-> “Do we have the capability?”
+> **“Do we have the capability?”**

 It is: